muratk3n/thirdwave/en/2018/10/lpg-cylinder-gas-kitchen-cab.md

 Call the same number, cylinder gets picked up.
 Like reverse-delivery of pizza

 They pack a punch (molecules better than electrons).
-Ex, standard size 12 kg, keg size cylinder based stove in kitchen, it will go for years, for singles
+Ex, standard size 12 kg, keg size cylinder based stove in kitchen, it can go for years with medium to low usage.

 Let's verify.
 High-heat flame energy from an all-electric, single heater stove is 1500 Watts, which is 1/3 efficient compared to gas,